TULiberalArts/Public-Policy/pages/home.md

 feature-body: >-
-  Our Master of Public Policy (MPP) program trains students and practitioners who seek successful careers in the public sector or in private or non-profit organizations that work on a continuous basis with government agencies — all just steps away from City Hall.
+  Our Master of Public Policy (MPP) program trains students and practitioners who seek successful careers in the public sector or in private or non-profit organizations that work on a continuous basis with government agencies — steps away     from City Hall.
 feature-image: hero_PoliticalScience2.png
 published: true
 ---